Phat3/CS263/Readme.md

 Implemented the support for static fields in java classess.
 The static field reference with default values are initiallized during the time when the classes are loaded using the method \<clinit\>.
 During the normal execution of the program, this method is never executed, so we decided to force its execution at the first time the class is called.

+Implemented the simple java application that uses String.concat() function.
+Implemented the corresponding simProcedure in angr that returns the constraints of the String.concat() function.
+Found a bug in command line arguements handling.

 ## TODO

 - [x] Fix call \<SimState\>.block() if the arch is soot
 - [x] Implement support java.lang.String in angr
 - [x] Implement Simprocedure java.lang.String.equals
+- [x] Implement Simprocedure java.lang.String.concat
 - [x] Implement Simprocedure java.util.scanner.nextLine
 - [x] Implement the array support in angr
 - [x] Implement the command line arguments in angr
 - [x] Implement the function calls with parameters passed in
 - [ ] Implement the objects support in angr
 - [x] Implement the support for static fields in java classes
+- [ ] Fix the command line arguments handling bug in angr

 ## Angr deployment tutorial